Give us a call. We are an expert team and we are happy to clear all your doubts.

 Buddha was born in Nepal, which makes Buddhism a very important part of our culture.
-While this is a pilgrimage tour in one hand, on the other it also displays the great archaeological triumph of mankind.
-There are 62 archaeological sites in Lumbini region which show different events in Buddha’s life.
-Buddhist Pilgrimage Tour includes a visit to Lumbini, Pharping, Dhulikhel and Namobuddha which collectively shows the vastness of Buddhism along with its traditions and cultures.
+While this is a pilgrimage tour, on one hand, on the other, it also displays the great archaeological triumph of mankind.
+There are 62 archaeological sites in the Lumbini region which show different events in Buddha’s life.
+Buddhist Pilgrimage Tours include a visit to Lumbini, Pharping, Dhulikhel, and Namobuddha which collectively show the vastness of Buddhism along with its traditions and cultures.

 Nepal has a very strong Buddhist background and has played a very important role in spreading Buddhism to Tibet.
-Buddha was born in Lumbini and according to the Tripitaka, he visited his father’s kingdom and converted his family and clan to Buddhism.
-Buddhist Pilgrimage Tour gives you an insight about the Buddhist Pilgrimage, the life of Buddha, his place of enlightenment and his priceless teachings.
+Buddha was born in Lumbini and according to Tripitaka, he visited his father’s kingdom and converted his family and clan to Buddhism.
+Buddhist Pilgrimage Tours give you an insight into the Buddhist Pilgrimage, the life of Buddha, his place of enlightenment, and his priceless teachings.